robtweed/node-mdbm/README.md

 - mdbm.transaction(json, function(error, results) {});

-	Invokes a sequence of actions within the back-end Mumps system.
+	Invokes a sequence of actions within the back-end GT.M or Cach&#233; system.
 These actions are applied in strict sequence and constitute a transaction.

 	json = a JSON array of object literals.
 Each object literal defines either a setJSON or kill command.